 Sylvia is tough.
 She always has been.
 And she pulls through.
 But she can’t go back out to Long Island.
 There’s still more recovery for her to do.
 When a nursing home is suggested I don’t think twice about it.
-I make arrangements for her to come home with me.
+I start making arrangements for her to come home with me.
 A hospital bed and a lovely nurse named Fiona is installed in my master bedroom and I sleep on the convertible sofa in the guest room next door.
 It’s also my office so it actually works.
-But WINONA, INC. hasn’t had bookings in three months.
-A handful at best.
+But WINONA, INC. hasn’t had a booking in three months.
 Who needs a fucking office?

 I have Katz Delicatessen’s world famous chicken soup trucked up here from downtown.
 What does she do?
 Spits out the first spoonful.
 The broth is salty and the noodles are mushy.
 Fine.
 She used to love Melba’s on 114th Street.
-Couldn’t get enough of them.
-But now she says their braised short ribs are underseasoned and overcooked.
+Couldn’t get enough of it.
+But now she says their braised short ribs disgust her.

 Once she acquires an Air Hawk power chair Sylvia becomes mobile.
 Yay!
 Now she gets to spread her joy all over the building.
 Whoever ends up on the elevator with her bunches her panties by the time they get to the ground floor.
 She argues with Caitlyn at the front desk, the doormen, the chauffeurs, she even fights with maids of the other tenants.
 And she never bothers to tell me she’s rolling out.
 Oh hell no. She just disappears while I’m in my office and then I get the inevitable phone call.